Joey Wendle Player Props: Marlins vs. Rays

 Joey Wendle At The Plate

-- Wendle has driven in a run in 10 games this season (16.7%), including one multiple-RBI game.
+- Wendle has driven in a run in 10 games this year (16.4%), including one multiple-RBI game.

-- He has scored in 19 games this season (31.7%), including multiple runs in four games.
+- He has scored a run in 20 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.